neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/ModelViewController.rst

 ------------------------

 Often, controllers need to defer execution to other controllers or actions.
-For that to happen, FLOW3 supports both, internal and external redirects:
+For that to happen, TYPO3 Flow supports both, internal and external redirects:

 * in an internal redirect which is triggered by ``forward()``, the URI does not change.